Table of Contents

 - Getwid is rather better at visual content – it allows you to use all sorts of sliders, image galleries, image hotspots, video popups, Instagram galleries, promo banners, and the like.

-The Atomic Blocks plugin seems to ignore this type of content blocks completely.
+The Atomic Blocks plugin seems to ignore this type of content block completely.

 Atomic Blocks pros: